benhook1013/space-game/DESIGN.md

   `OffscreenCleanup` mixin.
 Asteroid and enemy spawners place new objects ahead of the player's current heading using this same radius so action stays in front of the ship.
-- A deterministic world-space starfield generates stars per chunk using Poisson-disk sampling seeded by chunk coordinates.
+- A deterministic multi-layer world-space starfield generates stars per chunk using Poisson-disk sampling seeded by chunk coordinates.
 Low-frequency Simplex noise modulates density to create clusters and voids.
+Layers apply parallax factors and gentle alpha twinkling.
 Stars follow a weighted size/brightness distribution with optional subtle colour jitter.
 Each chunk pre-renders to a cached `Picture` translated by `-playerPosition`, dropping tiles outside a small margin around the camera so memory stays bounded.
+Tile size is adjustable via the settings overlay.
 The player flies over a static backdrop while circles draw faint-to-bright.
 A `debugDrawTiles` switch outlines tile boundaries when debug mode (`F1`) is active for troubleshooting.

 ## Assets